CERT-Polska/n6/docs/src/install_and_conf/step_by_step/system.md

 $ sudo ./scripts/mysql_install_db --user=mysql
 ```

-If you want MariaDB to start automatically when you boot your machine, you can copy
+To start MariaDB automatically when you boot your machine, copy
 `support-files/mysql.server` and `support-files/systemd/mariadb.service` to the location where
 your system has its startup files.